oblinger/HookAnchorApp/Work/SV/SV People/@Mike Seibert/@Mike Seibert.md

 - Pulling teeth to get cloud factory to annotate

-TODO:
+TO DO:
+- Build a catalog of **edge cases**:
+    (info gathered from hand annotation team)
-- Catalog of edge cases.  three, three point lines.   multiple courts on the floor.
+    e.g. three different three-point lines.   lines for multiple courts on the floor.
 	- Get this data from cloud factory.
-Cases that don't fit.
+Organize catalog of cases that don't fit.
+- Build catalog of **Black swan events**
-- Black swan - someone made a basket - two people with same color and same jersey
+	- someone made a basket for the other team
+	- two people with same color and same jersey number on the court